 About half of the time, breakfast is provided by our hotel.
 Tyler tends to be a picky eater when it comes to breakfast so he has been surviving on Nutella and bread.
 He loves cereal but there were many countries where we didn’t trust the milk so that eliminated that breakfast choice for a long time.

 To save money, we frequently eat what Tyler likes to call “linner.”
 Linner is a late lunch/early dinner.
-Almost every day we ate one meal at a restaurant and it is here that I have my almost daily glass of wine.
+Almost every day we eat one meal at a restaurant and it is here that I have my almost daily glass of wine.
 Yes, I exercise less now and drink more wine.

 Most of the time we eat at local restaurants but every couple of days we get cravings for Italian food or pizza.
 My family could live on Italian food and never, ever get tired of it.
 There have been some countries (like Bhutan) where we got tired of the food almost right away.

 Rarely do we prepare our own food.
 Since we are moving quickly and staying in hotel rooms we do not have the facilities to prepare meals.
 We stock up on fruit and snacks for those times in between meals when we get hungry, but I honestly have not cooked dinner since Germany.
-In Asia, cups of noodles are very popular (in so many different flavors it is insane), and we have been eating this a lot to save time and money.
+In Asia, cups of noodles are very popular (and in so many different flavors it is insane), and we have been eating this a lot to save time and money.

 Kara and I are the most adventurous eaters of the four of us and she will try almost anything.
 Her most recent craze is sushi and now that we are in Taiwan, the country with the most Japanese restaurants after Japan, she has lots of opportunities to fill her belly with raw fish.

-For us, eating was difficult since entering SE Asia because of Tyler’s peanut allergy.
+For us, eating was difficult since entering Southeast Asia because of Tyler’s peanut allergy.
 Peanut allergies don’t exist in this part of the world and no one really understands what we mean when we tell them about Tyler’s allergy.
 In countries where Tyler is more likely to come into contact with foods containing peanuts, such as Myanmar, Thailand, and China, we get him a meal of Subway, McDonald’s, or Pizza Hut (because they are everywhere!!!) and we get our local food.
 This way, we are all happy.
 We carry around a handful of Epi-Pens and it is our goal to never, ever have to use one.

 We have not drunk water out of a tap for six months now.
 For a lot of this time we weren’t even brushing our teeth with the water.